KulunuKA/E-commerce-Website/README.md

-# E-commerce-Website
 # Fashion Hub E-commerce Website

 Welcome to the **Fashion Hub** repository!
-This project is an e-commerce platform designed to deliver a seamless shopping experience for fashion enthusiasts.
-It features a wide range of functionalities for users, admins, and vendors, focusing on usability, scalability, and performance.
+Fashion Hub is a modern e-commerce platform tailored for the fashion retail industry.
+Built with React, Spring Boot, MongoDB, and Elasticsearch, it offers seamless user experiences, lightning-fast product search, and a robust admin panel for product management.

 ---